In order to get a suitable replacment, you must properly identify the note of the harp string you intend to replace! Please follow these instructions.

 Study the picture below.
-The harp shows five octaves, 36 strings, with a range of C2 to C7.
+The harp shows a five octave harp with 36 strings and a range of C2 to C7.
 Each string on the harp correspondes to a white key on the piano keyboard.

-We use a standard numerical system to identify the octaves.
+We use a Scientific Pitch Notation to identify the octaves.
 Middle C is C4.
 The octave numbers change at every C. So the C one octave above Middle C would be C5.
 Study the keyboard and this should make sense.